-17. I can only really remember the staff who were in Fruin House but there are one or two others I remember who didn't work there.
+- 17. I can only really remember the staff who were in Fruin House but there are one or two others I remember who didn't work there.

-Was kind of the was kind of the of Fruin.
-He was the one who was the stayed in a house that was joined onto the unit.
+KEB was kind of the headmaster of Fruin.
+He was the one who was in charge.
+He stayed in a house that was joined onto the unit.
 Because of that he was there all of the time.
 It seemed that he was never away.
 I think he would have been in his forties when I was there.
 He had a wife and a daughter who used to visit the unit.
 I don't remember their names.
-His daughter must have been about sixteen when I was there.
+His daughter must have been about sixteen when I was there. - 18.
+Brian Webb was below KEB in Fruin.
+He wasn't in charge like KEB in Fruin.
+He wasn't in charge like KEB in Fruin.
+He was one of the few unit staff who didn't live on the grounds.
+I remember exactly where he lived because I was at his house for some reason.
+I can't remember why I was there..
+He lived on in Maryhill.
+He was a brilliant member of staff.
+He was always diplomatic.
+If there were problems he would talk to whoever it was who was misbehaving in an effort to calm them down.

 - 19. There was a woman who was a member of staff called Jody.
 I don't remember her second name.
 She used to take us out on trips.
 I think I remember her as a kind of activities co-ordinator.
 She was a cracking really nice person.
 Jody committed suicide whilst I was at St Andrew's.
 She didn't work in our unit but she took our unit out.
 I think she just came in during the day.
-I think she lived outside of St Andrew's. - 20.
-I don't remember the names of any of the other members of staff in the unit.
+I think she lived outside of St Andrew's. - I don't remember the names of any of the other members of staff in the unit.
 I've forgotten them all.